 Codebase-aware — no hallucinated suggestions.
 Tekk reads your actual repo before generating anything.
 Every spec references your real files, your real patterns, your real dependencies.
 No generic boilerplate that contradicts what you've already built.
 Works with GitHub, GitLab, and Bitbucket.

 Scope protection prevents runaway builds.
 Every Tekk plan has a "Not Building" section.
 You define what's in scope and what isn't before anyone writes a line of code.
+As Simon Willison argues, the distinction between undirected vibe coding and structured AI-assisted development matters — Tekk keeps you on the structured side.
 Scope creep is the default in vibe coding.
 This stops it before it starts.

 Works with any tool — Lovable, Bolt, Replit, v0, Claude Code.
 Tekk doesn't lock you to a coding tool.
 It generates the spec; you pick what executes it.
 Lovable for no-code app building, Cursor or Claude Code for developers with an existing codebase, v0 for frontend components.
 The spec is tool-agnostic.